-(2) Consists of 3,439,151 shares of common stock held by Eshelman Ventures, LLC as of March 31, 2021.
-Dr. Fredric N. Eshelman, a former member of our Board of Directors and the founder and principal of Eshelman Ventures, LLC, may be deemed to beneficially own the shares held by Eshelman Ventures, LLC.
+(3) Consists of 3,439,151 shares of common stock held by Eshelman Ventures, LLC as of March 31, 2022.
+Dr. Fredric N. Eshelman, a former member of our Board of Directors and the founder and principal of Eshelman Ventures, LLC, may be deemed to beneficially own the shares of common stock held by Eshelman Ventures, LLC.
 The address of Eshelman Ventures, LLC and Dr. Eshelman is 319 North Third Street, Suite 301, Wilmington, NC 28401.